crypto-node/Cryptocurrency-crypto-bot/README.md

 ```+getdeposits | +gd```
 Manually get latest transactions from wallet and update confirmations.
 ```+creditdeposits | +cd```
-Manually check confiramtions on database and credit deposits if they have min confirmations.
+Manually check confirmations on database and credit deposits if they have min confirmations.
 ```+getstakes || +gs```
 Manually check transactions on database if they are stakes.
 ```+creditstakes || +cs```